WIL-TZY/TelegramCheckerBot/README.md

 <strong>Note:</strong> This project uses secret environment variables that only collaborators can see and use, but you can fork or clone the repo to make your own.

 ## Disclaimer
+This program is for personal use only, which falls under fair use.
+This is, in any way, used for massive data share, large scale web scraping, nor commercial purposes.
+It runs in a fair rate limit in order to respect the website's policy.